raspiblitz/raspiblitz/background_downloadBlockchain.md

 Now open your torrent client (e.g. qTorrent for OSX) and create a new torrent-file with the freshly renamed "torrent base directory" as source directory.

-Add this list of trackers to your torrent and start seeding: udp://tracker.coppersurfer.tk:6969/announce udp://open.demonii.si:1337/announce udp://denis.stalker.upeer.me:6969/announce
+Add this list of trackers to your torrent and start seeding (keep a free/empty line between the three single trackers):

+udp://tracker.coppersurfer.tk:6969/announce

+udp://open.demonii.si:1337/announce

+udp://denis.stalker.upeer.me:6969/announce

 Name the new torrent file